swachter/scala-ts/readme.md

 ```
 enablePlugins(ScalaTsPlugin)
 ```

-No further configuration is required.
+If no adapter code should be generated then no further configuration is required.
 In particular, no additional annotations or other kind of information must be provided.

+If adapter code should be generated then additional configuration and some source annotations are required.

 ### How does it work?

 The implementation is based on [Scalameta](https://scalameta.org/).
 Information about ScalaJS sources is collected by traversing source trees and retrieving symbol information from `SemanticDB`.
 Accordingly, ScalaJS sources must be compiled with the `SemanticDB` compiler plugin being activated.
 In addition, the `ScalaJSPlugin` must be configured to emit an ECMAScript module.
 The `ScalaTsPlugin` takes care for all this configuration.

 Side note: `ScalaJS` export annotations (e.g. `@JSExportTopLevel`) are available at compile time only.
 SemanticDB files do not include annotation values either.
 Therefore, the `ScalaTsPlugin` needs to process sources in order to access export information.
 The SemanticDB compiler plugin option `-P:semanticdb:text:on` is used to include sources in SemanticDB files.
 In addition, the Scala compiler option `-Yrangepos` must be set to allow matching source file locations with symbol information from SemanticDB.

+The adapter is realized by source code generation.
+The source code of a Scala adapter object is generated.
+The adapter object in turn, is processed by the `ScalaTsPlugin` like all other sources to yielding corresponding TypeScript declarations.

 ### SBT settings and tasks